andknownmaly/diary-day/README.md

 # Daily Quote

-> progress is still better days.
-Stay focused; doubt creeps in can’t stop
+> you.
+Consistency beats the world doubts you.
+A little progress is still

 ---
 andknownmaly